Law Enforcement

 Warning Before Deadly Force

 Best practice regarding warnings before deadly force reflects both legal precedent and historical experience—generally, officers are expected to provide verbal warnings in deadly force situations whenever it is feasible and safe to do so.
-However, some police reform groups recommend requiring a verbal warning in every instance where deadly force might be used.
 The Supreme Court has addressed verbal warnings in the context of fleeing felons, but not before every use of force.
 In Tennessee v.
 Garner, the Court required a verbal warning before the use of deadly force to stop a fleeing felon under certain circumstances where the verbal warning was “feasible.”
-Some lower courts consider whether verbal warnings were used prior to the application of deadly force when determining whether force is “objectively reasonable,” but none explicitly require the use of verbal warnings prior to the use of deadly force.
+Some lower courts consider whether verbal warnings were used prior to the application of deadly force when determining whether force is “objectively reasonable."

 Lexipol policy has traditionally aligned with Supreme Court precedent, stating that a verbal warning should precede the use of deadly force to stop a fleeing subject, where feasible.
 Recognizing this could be read to imply that warnings aren’t appropriate in other circumstances, Lexipol amended the policy in July 2020 to clarify that warnings should be used whenever reasonable before deploying deadly force.
 Ultimately, training is vital to lower the likelihood of death or serious injury to officers, suspects, and other citizens in any encounter.